aschey/termprofile/README.md

 configuration, which can cause color support to be detected incorrectly.
 For best results, enable the `query-detect` feature and use a terminal that supports [querying](#querying-the-terminal).

+## Supported Rust Versions

+The MSRV is currently 1.88.0.
+Since Cargo's V3 resolver supports MSRV-aware dependencies, we do not treat an MSRV bump as a breaking change.

 ## Acknowledgements